National Security Commission of the Chinese Communist Party: Purpose and functions

+The CNSC is a leading small group.
 After its establishment, it was speculated that the CNSC would aim to consolidate political leadership of all components of the security apparatus controlled by the Communist Party, including those headed formerly by former Politburo Standing Committee (PSC) member Zhou Yongkang.
 These components would be combined into a single entity under the direct command of the General Secretary of the Chinese Communist Party.
 It was also speculated that it would deal with national security strategy, crisis management, and links with foreign national security agencies.

 The most common explanation for the creation of the CNSC relate to the personal and leadership style of Xi Jinping, and, in the eyes of commentators, his ambition to seize power.
 These personal factors, however, coincide with China wielding a much greater level of national power.
 Xi wishes China to play a greater role in world affairs, and so a mechanism like the CNSC would allow it to plan and implement, from the center, "grand strategy" ideas and "big power diplomacy."

 The CNSC would thus fulfill Xi Jinping's ambitions for "major-country diplomacy with Chinese characteristics," rather than the quieter foreign policy agendas of previous administrations.
 Having a National Security Council assists in China's own "self-identification as a big power in world affairs."
 This also requires a more advanced diplomatic capability, a task in which the CNSC is supposed to assist in.

 The New York Times described the commission as "one of the most secretive bodies of a secretive state", whose "size, staffing and powers remain unclear".
 The meetings of the Commission happen roughly once a year, but mentions of the meetings usually only emerge in local party websites, where orders from the speech are summarized.
 The Commission additionally has local security committees in provinces, cities and counties, which focus on domestic threats such as dissent and protests.